tvOS 11: The TidBITS Review ⭐⭐⭐

 Apple has promised live news and sports features for the TV app, but those aren’t in evidence yet.
 Expect them before the end of the year.

-Expanded Single Sign-On Support ⭐⭐⭐⭐⭐ -- Single Sign-On isn’t a new feature, but I want to applaud Apple for expanding support for it — it now even includes my obscure rural Tennessee TV provider!
-To check for your TV provider, go to Settings > Accounts > TV Provider.
+Expanded Single Sign-On Support ⭐⭐⭐⭐⭐ -- Single Sign-On isn’t a new feature, but I want to applaud Apple for expanding support for it — it now even includes my obscure rural Tennessee TV company!
+To check for yours, go to Settings > Accounts > TV Provider.

 Unfortunately, I don’t pay for a high enough tier of TV access to get access to many streaming apps.
 To see which ones you can use, on the aforementioned TV Provider screen, choose Find More Apps.
 It will show you all the apps included with your TV subscription, and all the apps that would be available if you stopped being such a cheapskate and upgraded your subscription.